 Cubic zirconia makes more sense for:

-- Jewelry you'll wear to work or nice events
+- Jewellery you will wear to work or nice events

 - Pieces you want people to maybe-possibly think are "real"

-- Things you don't want to replace next month
+- Things you do not want to replace next month

-- Wedding stuff (when the budget doesn't allow for diamonds)
+- Wedding stuff (when the budget does not allow for diamonds)

 The Bottom Line

-There's no "winner" here—just different tools for different jobs.
-It's like comparing a glitter pen to a fine-point Montblanc.
-Both make marks on paper, but you wouldn't use them for the same thing.
+There is no "winner" here, just different tools for different jobs.
+It is like comparing a glitter pen to a fine-point Montblanc.
+Both make marks on paper, but you would not use them for the same thing.

-For crafters and designers looking for high-quality embellishments, having both in your arsenal makes sense.
-Use rhinestones when you want that in-your-face sparkle and CZ when you're going for that "is it real?" elegance.
+For crafters and designers, having both rhinestones and cubic zirconia in your arsenal makes sense.
+Use rhinestones when you want that in-your-face sparkle, and CZ when you are going for that "is it real?" elegance.